Texas State Highway Spur 366: Margaret Hunt Hill Bridge

 The Margaret Hunt Hill Bridge is a steel bridge that carries Woodall Rodgers Freeway over the Trinity River.
 This is the first steel bridge across the river.
 The bridge opened in March 2012 and was designed by Santiago Calatrava.

 Klyde Warren Park

-Klyde Warren Park is a 5.2-acre park that connects Downtown Dallas with Uptown.
-The park is located above the freeway (which travels through a tunnel under the park, much like the Papago Freeway Tunnel) between Pearl and St. Paul streets to the west and east, and the frontage roads to the north and south.
+Klyde Warren Park is a 5.4-acre park that connects Downtown Dallas with Uptown.
+The park is located above the freeway (which travels through a tunnel under the park, much like the Deck Park Tunnel in Phoenix) between Pearl and St. Paul streets to the west and east, and the frontage roads to the north and south.

 History

 Like many freeways in the United States, Spur 366 was built through a prominent African-American neighborhood, displacing the population and gentrifying the area.

-Spur 366 was built along sections of Cochran and Munger Streets between I-35E and US 75/I-45.
+Spur 366 was built along sections of Cochran and Munger Streets between I-35E and I-345/US 75.
 Once the freeway opened in 1983, it remained relatively unchanged until the construction of the Margaret Hunt Hill Bridge and Klyde Warren Park in 2012.